-The academic statement examines your motivation for further studies at Oxford, your understanding of the courses that interest you, and how the Rhodes Scholarship relates to your future academic or professional development:
+The academic statement examines your motivation for further studies at Oxford, your understanding of the courses that interest you, and how the Rhodes Scholarship relates to your future academic or professional development.
+This is not a research proposal or a formal academic statement, so you do not need to specify your research question or intended supervisor in great detail.
+Here are some suggestions for this part:

 - Carry out in-depth research about the Oxford course(s) you wish to take.
-Read up more about the specific course(s) you want to take.
-Who are the professors?
-What is it known for?
-What interesting projects do they do?
-What is the learning culture like in the department? - Be concise and provide short, concrete points/examples/evidence.
+Review the entry requirements, curriculum & syllabus, faculty profile, projects, placement, etc., of the course(s) you are interested in.
+You can also reach out to current students to know more about the learning culture in the department. - Be concise and provide short, concrete points/examples/evidence.
 You have approximately 20 sentences to convince the selection committee on paper that you will be able to gain admission to and thrive within your chosen Oxford Department.
 This is an exercise to convey how your academic interest fits into an area of study at Oxford and connect this to your past and future in very few words. - Link the proposed Oxford course(s) to your previous studies/experiences.
 Demonstrate how your past studies have prepared you to excel in your proposed Oxford course(s).
 What acquired skills would prove advantageous?
 What related classes have you taken?
 What has motivated you to explore further?
-You could describe any relevant work/ experience/internships/attachments. - Discuss impact.
+You could describe any relevant work/ experience/internships/attachments. - Delve deep into your experiences rather than merely repeating basic CV information.
+The selectors in the committee are more curious about how you navigate your interests and how you leverage your research in a broader context. - Emphasize interdisciplinary connections (if applicable).
+Discuss how your chosen course connects with other disciplines or fields.
+This can demonstrate your broad intellectual curiosity and ability to make connections across different areas of study. - Discuss the impact.
 Consider how your studies at Oxford will enable you to make a broader impact.
 This could be in terms of advancing knowledge in your field, addressing societal issues, or contributing to solving local/global challenges.
 Some fields of study may not seem to have obvious impacts.
-You may refer to prominent figures in your field to get some inspiration.
+You may refer to prominent figures in your field to get some inspiration. - Mention professors.
+Discuss Oxford professors whose work you admire or with whom you would like to collaborate, and explain your reasons.